 Tanbark Oak, Tanoak

 Native to Coast Ranges from Southern Oregon to Santa Barbara, California.
-To 40–80 ft. tall, 30–50 ft. wide.
-Tree reaches taller end of height range under forest conditions; in the open, it is lower growing and broader, with the lower branches sometimes touching the ground.
-Leathery, 1 1/2– to 4-in.-long, sharply toothed leaves are covered with whitish or yellowish wool when they expand, then mature to smooth green above, gray green beneath.
+Grows to 40–80 ft. tall and 30–50 ft. wide.
+The tree reaches the taller end of the height range under forest conditions; in the open, it is lower growing and broader, with the lower branches sometimes touching the ground.
+Leathery, 1 1/2–4-in.-long, sharply toothed leaves are covered with whitish or yellowish wool when they expand, then mature to smooth green above, gray green beneath.
 Tiny, whitish male flowers in large, branched clusters bloom in summer, giving off an odd odor that some people find offensive.
 Acorns in bur-like cups.
-As street or lawn tree, it resembles holly oak (Quercus ilex) but has lusher foliage.
+As a street or lawn tree, it resembles holly oak (Quercus ilex) but has lusher foliage.